Reda Khadra: Reims

-On 21 July 2023, Khedra signed with Ligue 1 side Stade de Reims on undisclosed terms.
-On 21 September 2024, during a league match against Paris Saint-Germain, he sustained a knee injury ans was subsequently substituted.
+On 21 July 2023, Khadra signed with Ligue 1 side Stade de Reims on undisclosed terms.
+On 21 September 2024, during a league match against Paris Saint-Germain, he sustained a knee injury and was subsequently substituted.
 Medical examinations confirmed an anterior cruciate ligament injury in his left knee – the same knee previously injured during his time at Brighton & Hove Albion in February 2021.
 The estimated recovery period was six to eight months.

-On 2 September 2025, Khadra was sent on a one-year loan to Ligue 1 club Le Havre.
+Loan to Le Havre

+On 2 September 2025, Khadra joined Ligue 1 club Le Havre on a season-long loan with an option to buy.
+He made his debut for Le Havre on 14 September 2025, coming on as a substitute in a 1–0 Ligue 1 defeat to Strasbourg.
+His first start came two weeks later, in a goalless draw against Metz.
+Khadra's season was again affected by fitness problems, including knee and shoulder injuries, and he made eight Ligue 1 appearances during the 2025–26 season.

+Qarabağ

+On 27 August 2026, Khadra joined Azerbaijan Premier League club Qarabağ on a two-year contract, with an option for a third year.

 International career

 Born in Germany, Khadra is also eligible to represent Lebanon internationally through his parents, who are from Tyre.
 He stated his preference to play for the Germany national team.

 Khadra represented Germany internationally at under-18 level three times between 2018 and 2019, in a friendly against Cyprus and two friendlies against France.
 He was called-up to the under-21 squad for the first time in March 2022.
 However, due to an injury, Khadra withdrew from the camp.
 He eventually made his under-21 debut on 23 September 2022, in a 1–0 friendly defeat to France.